jasonbayton/11ty/_src/android/android-enterprise-device-support.md

  QR provisioning
  Zero-touch enrolment

-</div></div></div></div>Notes: On NFC and QR provisioning, the device passcode is not enforceable via multiple EMM solutions.
+Notes: On NFC and QR provisioning, the device passcode is not enforceable via multiple EMM solutions.
 In COPE, system applications aren’t disabled in the parent profile despite this being set.

 Google
 ------